erinvdoyle/instatrip/README.md

 ## Program Structure

 **Instatrip** is a terminal-based application housed on a landing page and deployed by Heroku.
-It is fueled by two core processes, each fueled by an API.
-The first is a data collection process to determine the user's ideal European destination, as ranked by their input and compared with a Google Sheet of relevant values.
-The second is a flight retrieval process by which the Ryanair API selects the cheapest flight based on the parameters decided above.
+It is driven by two core processes, each powered by an API.
+The first is a data collection and comparison process which measures user input against a Google Sheet of city rankings to determine the user's ideal European destination.
+The second is a flight retrieval process by which the Ryanair API selects the cheapest flight for a city decided by the parameters above.

 More about each of these processes can be found in the [Flowchart](<#flowchart>) and [Database Structure]((<#database-structure>)) sections.
 The underlying logic and the user experience navigating through the program can be found in the [Features](<#features>) section.

 ## Flowchart
 <details>
-<summary> Instatrip Flowchart </summary>
+<summary> Instatrip Flowchart (click) </summary>
 <p align="center">
   <img src="assets/documentation/flowchart.png" height="650px"/>
   </p>